 The SmartCylinder comes with an 18 foot (5.5 m) electrical harness which connects to the PCM.
-There are three lengths of extension harness available, if required.
+There are four lengths of extension harness available, if required.
 Up to two extension harnesses may be added to each SmartCylinder.
 Take care to locate the harness connections in dry areas (or a junction box) and provide strain relief on either side of each connection.

 DESCRIPTION LENGTH, FT (m) PART NO.

 SmartCylinder Harness Ext.
 EPS, H9 6 (1.8) CM20906

 12 (3.6) CM20912

 18 (5.5) CM20918

+30 (9.2) CM20930

-A maximum of two extension harnesses are permitted per SmartCylinder.
+A CAUTION A maximum of two extension harnesses are permitted per SmartCylinder.
+The maximum length of SmartStick harness must not exceed 48 feet.